orzuk/BandedDecomposition/README.md

 The repository accompanies the paper [1].
 Please cite this paper if you're using the package.

 ## Installation
-clone the repository into a directory of your choice, and start an R session within this directory.
+Clone the repository into a directory of your choice, and start an R session within this directory.
 Change the main path using 'setwd' to the path where the repository is located in your computer.

 ## Usage example